estelleccl/how_to_integrate_clearance_with_facebook_omniauth/README.md

 	 	  provider :facebook, 'APP_KEY', 'APP_SECRET'
 		end
 	```
+	*replace 'APP_KEY' and 'APP_SECRET' with your own keys which you get in facebook

 5. create ```authentication.rb```  file in ``` app\models ``` and paste the following code into the file:

 	```